Aureoboletus russellii: Description

 The spore print is olive brown.
 The spores are ellipsoid, measuring 15–20 by 7–11 μm.
 Similar to the reticulation of the stem, the spore surfaces have deep longitudinal grooves and furrows, sometimes with a cleft in the wall at the top of the spore.

+Similar species

-Similar speciesAureoboletus betula is somewhat similar in stature and also has a deeply reticulate stem, but can be distinguished by its smooth, shinier cap and spores with pits.
+Aureoboletus betula is somewhat similar in stature and also has a deeply reticulate stem, but can be distinguished by its smooth, shinier cap and spores with pits.
+Boletellus ananas is somewhat similar.